surrealdb/surrealdb.go/README.md

 ### Smart Marshal

 SurrealDB Go library supports smart marshal.
-It means that you can use any type of data as a value in your struct.
-SurrealDB Go library will automatically convert it to the correct type.
+It means that you can use any type of data as a value in your struct, and the library will automatically convert it to the correct type.

 ```go
 // User struct is a test struct